terraform-docs/terraform-docs/README.md

 ## Configuration

 terraform-docs can be configured with a yaml file.
-Default name of this file is `.terraform-docs.yml` and the order for lookig for it is:
+The default name of this file is `.terraform-docs.yml` and the path order for locating it is:

 1. root of module directory
 1. `.config/` folder at root of module directory